Continuing EducationTennessee State Board of Accountancy

 The Tennessee Board of Accountancy annually selects 10% of renewing licenses at random for an audit of Continuing Professional Education (CPE) credits.
 If chosen for audit, you are required to submit documentation of CPE credits earned in the previous two-year reporting period.

 If selected for audit, you will receive notification and instructions by mail and email.
-Please click here to view an example of the 2017 notification.
+Audit notifications are typically sent in early May of each year.

 All Audit responses must be submitted through core.tn.gov.